 Matthew Webb, a 27-year-old merchant navy captain, becomes the first known person to successfully swim the English Channel.
 Captain Webb accomplished the grueling 21-mile crossing, which really entailed 39 miles of swimming because of tidal currents, in 21 hours and 45 minutes.
-During the overnight crossing from Dover, England, to Calais, France, Captain Webb drank brandy, coffee, and beef tea to keep his strength and heat up.
+Webb set out to much fanfare the day before, on August 24.
+During the overnight crossing from Dover, England, to Calais, France, Captain Webb drank brandy, coffee and beef tea to keep his strength and heat up.
 He was hailed as a national hero upon his return to England, and a triumphal arch was erected in his honor in his hometown in Shropshire.
 The Daily Telegraph proclaimed, “At this moment the Captain is probably the best-known and most popular man in the world.”

 One of 12 children, Webb learned to swim in the Severn River below Ironbridge.
 At age 12, he joined the mercantile training ship Conway.
 He was not remembered as a fast swimmer, but his fellow cadets noted his endurance.
 While traveling the world with the merchant navy, Webb made his mark with several brave and dangerous swims.
 Endurance swimming was popular in the 1870s, and Webb decided to swim the English Channel after reading in a newspaper about an unsuccessful attempt.
 He trained along England’s south coast, swimming distances of 10 to 20 miles and becoming acclimatized to the cold water.
 In August 1875, his first attempt to swim the Channel ended in failure, but he decided to give it another try.